mtrybulec/interviewer/doc/QUICK-START.md

 in the edit area of the combo-box before any selections are made.
 The third question sets `required` to `FALSE`, meaning the respondent is free to not answer the question.
 The final question shows basic styling of the question layout - changing its `width`.

-The "non-question" before the final question is an example of arbitrary Shiny output that can be displayed anywhere in the questionnaire.

 ![Multiple-choice combo-boxes](./img/multiple-choice-combo-boxes.png "Multiple-choice combo-boxes")